 Particular attention is given to reviewing and assessing the independence of any director who has served on the Board beyond nine years from the date of his/her appointment.

-As at 30 April 2023, three independent directors, Mr Sam Chong Keen, Mr Leslie Mah Kim Loong and Mr Mandai Kazumichi, have served on the Board for more than 9 years from the date of their respective first appointment.
+As at 30 April 2024, two independent directors, Mr Sam Chong Keen and Mr Mandai Kazumichi, have served on the Board for more than nine years from the date of their respective first appointment.

-On 11 January 2023, Singapore Exchange Regulation ("SGX RegCo") announced listing rule changes to limit to nine years the tenure of independent directors serving on the boards of listed companies and to remove the two-tier vote mechanism for listed companies to retain long-serving independent directors who have served for more than nine years.
-Pursuant to Rule 210(5)(d)(iv) of the Listing Manual of the SGX-ST, which is applicable for an issuer's annual general meeting for the financial year ending on or after 31 December 2023, a director will not be independent if he has been a director of the issuer for an aggregate period of more than nine years (whether before or after listing) and such director may continue to be considered independent until the conclusion of the next annual general meeting of the issuer.
+With effect from 11 January 2023, Rule 210(5)(d)(iv) of the Listing Manual of the SGX-ST, which is applicable for an issuer's annual general meeting for the financial year ending on or after 31 December 2023, provides that a director will not be independent if he has been a director of the issuer for an aggregate period of more than nine years (whether before or after listing) and such director may continue to be considered independent until the conclusion of the next annual general meeting of the issuer.
+As such, Mr Sam Chong Keen and Mr Mandai Kazumichi, continue to be considered independent until the conclusion of the Company's Annual General Meeting to be held on 30 August 2024 ("2024 AGM,").

-The NC and Board have determined that Mr Sam Chong Keen, Mr Leslie Mah Kim Loong and Mr Kazumichi Mandai continue to remain objective and independent-minded in Board deliberations.
-As Chairman of the Board, Mr Sam Chong Keen provides stability to the Board and the Group has benefited from the counsel and wealth of experience of Mr Sam Chong Keen, Mr Leslie Mah Kim Loong and Mr Kazumichi Mandai.
+The NC and Board have determined that Mr Sam Chong Keen and Mr Kazumichi Mandai continue to remain objective and independent-minded in Board deliberations.
+As Chairman of the Board, Mr Sam provides stability to the Board and the Group has benefited from the counsel and wealth of experience of Mr Sam Chong Keen and Mr Kazumichi Mandai.
 Each of them has, over time, not only gained valuable insight into the Group, its business, markets and industry but has also brought the breadth and depth of their respective business experience to the Company.
 They have provided the Board and the various Board Committees on which they serve, pertinent counsel and guidance to facilitate sound decision-making.
-They have each not hesitated to express his own viewpoint as well as seek clarifications from Management on issues they deem necessary and each of them is able to exercise objective judgement on corporate matters independently, particularly from Management.
+They have each not hesitated to express their own viewpoint as well as seek clarifications from Management on issues they deem necessary and each of them is able to exercise objective judgement on corporate matters independently, particularly from Management.
 Their length of service has not in any way interfered with their exercise of independent judgment nor hindered their ability to act in the best interests of the Company.

-Taking into account the above, after due consideration and careful assessment, and also having weighed the need for Board refreshment against tenure for relative benefit, the NC and the Board are of the view that each of Mr Sam Chong Keen, Mr Leslie Mah Kim Loong and Mr Kazumichi Mandai is able to discharge his duties independently with integrity and competence.
+Taking into account the above, after due consideration and careful assessment, and also having weighed the need for Board refreshment against tenure for relative benefit, the NC and the Board are of the view that each of Mr Sam Chong Keen and Mr Kazumichi Mandai are able to discharge their duties independently with integrity and competence.

-Mr Sam Chong Keen, Mr Leslie Mah Kim Loong and Mr Kazumichi Mandai has each abstained from all NC and Board deliberations and decisions relating to his continued independence.
+Mr Sam Chong Keen and Mr Kazumichi Mandai have each abstained from all NC and Board deliberations and decisions relating to their continued independence.

 The Board also recognises that independent directors may over time develop significant insights in the Group's business and operations and can continue to provide noteworthy and valuable contribution objectively to the Board as a whole.
 They are of the view that the independence of the independent directors must be based on their substance of their professionalism, integrity and objectivity and not merely based on form such as the number of years which they have served on the Board.
 The NC, with the concurrence of the Board also weighed the need for Board refreshment against tenure for relative benefit.
 As it is in the interest of the Company to refresh the Board progressively, the NC is taking active steps to ensure that board renewal is conducted in an orderly manner, to avoid losing institutional memory.